Seizing the Means of Knowledge Production

 They were ecumenical.
 That is, as opposed to being territorial or puritanical about the specific domains their ideas and methods applied to.
 For instance, sensitivity training was originally developed specifically to bridge tensions around religion and race.
 It now includes gender, sexuality, you name it.
 Instead of just white privilege and male privilege (as originally formulated), there is now cisgender privilege, straight privilege, able-bodied privilege, native-born privilege and many, many more (curiously underdiscussed, of course, is socioeconomic privilege – which is the stage upon which all these conversations take place to begin with).
 Microaggressions, which were initially about race (and the experience of African Americans in particular), are now implicated in gender, sexuality, fat shaming, ableism, ad infinitum.
 This was no accident: Derald Wing Sue’s 2007 paper, which led to a renaissance for the microaggression framework, explicitly called for others to adapt the concept in these ways.

 Here, the notion of intersectionality is very important.
 It is the glue which holds it all together – encouraging advocates of any particular cause to see their work as complementary and interrelated with all other (left-aligned) movements.
-It should be emphasized that Crenshaw, who coined the term, never intended it as a “grand theory of everything” and has expressed some frustration with the way the concept has evolved, especially in the colloquial sphere.
-Nonetheless, as a result of this approach, concepts like microaggressions, the idea that words amount to violence, calls for safe spaces and trigger warnings, etc. have been able to build upon and feed off one-another despite their disparate origins – creating a complex that encompasses a broad range of causes, stakeholders and institutions (and is, consequently, difficult to displace).
-As I will demonstrate in a forthcoming essay, a parallel movement for viewpoint diversity, which dates back just as far as any of the other phenomena listed here, has followed a very different trajectory up to now — to its peril.
+As a result of this approach, concepts like microaggressions, the idea that words amount to violence, calls for safe spaces and trigger warnings, etc. have been able to build upon and feed off one-another despite their disparate origins – creating a complex that encompasses a broad range of causes, stakeholders and institutions (and is, consequently, difficult to displace).
+As I will demonstrate in a forthcoming essay (now available here), a parallel movement for viewpoint diversity, which dates back just as far as any of the other phenomena listed here, has followed a very different trajectory up to now — to its peril.

 They developed training programs for actors in the public, non-profit and private sector (rather than focusing directly on higher ed institutions from the start).
 For instance, training on microaggressions, white privilege, implicit bias (coined in 1993, fyi), etc. were institutionalized in the private sector, and even among government agencies, well before there was any kind of robust empirical literature validating these constructs or showing that the proposed interventions would be effective.
-Indeed, the available empirical evidence now suggests that there are deep problems across the board with these ideas and approaches (here, here, here, here, here, here, here for more on this point).
+Indeed, the available empirical evidence now suggests that there are deep problems across the board with these ideas and approaches.
 However, these frameworks and interventions are already so deeply entrenched – including within institutions of higher learning — that the empirical research is now almost entirely beside the point.

 How did they pull off this feat?
 They institutionalized themselves in non-academic sectors first (circumventing many gatekeepers and standards in the process).
 After these approaches were widely adopted elsewhere – for instance by corporations or nonprofits eager to signal they ‘get it’ and are ‘doing something’ (even if what they are doing is ineffective) — academia followed suit, so as not to appear ‘behind the times.’